tejaswigowda/ame220Fall2024/ASSIGNMENTS/A7/README.md

 ## Tasks

 Starting with the code handout (`./code`), create a simple international clock desktop app using Electron.
+Work on the aesthetics of the app, and make sure it is user-friendly.
+Make sure you wotk on the following:

+1. App color scheme
+2. App layout
+3. Fonts
+4. Icons, css, etc.

 ## Submission
 Executable on canvas.